oneapi-src/level-zero-spec/core/PROG.md

 ```

 The API supports a query for suggested group size when providing the global size.
 This function ignores the
-group size that was set on the function using xeFunctionSetGroupSize.
+group size that was set on the function using ::xeFunctionSetGroupSize.

 ```c
     // Find suggested group size for processing image.